Search syntax

 something OR "something else"

 Single- and double-quotes are interchangeable, as long as the same type of quote is used to start and end the same phrase.
-To search for a phrase which contains a quote, use the other type of quote.
+To search for a phrase that contains a quote, use the other type of quote.
 For example, to match this punctuation-filled phrase:

 {"action"=>"index",